 And what is particularly nice is that with so much beach to choose from, it’s usually possible to get away from the crowd, at least a little, and have enough distance from others that your time on the beach feels like it’s private and your’s alone.

 It is not, however, just our beaches that bring our visitors back year after year—actually for generations, sometimes.
-The people who live and work on the Outer Banks are some of the nicest, friendliest people you will meet.
+The people who live and work on theare some of the nicest, friendliest people you will meet.

-At first glance, the Outer Banks looks like a giant strip of sand.
+At first glance, thelooks like a giant strip of sand.
 And honesty compels us to admit that to a certain degree that is an apt description—which is why our beaches are so wonderful.

 There is, though, so much more to do.

-While visiting take the time to explore the other side of the Outer Banks—the untamed wonder of Pea Island National Wildlife Refuge or the beauty of a walk through Nags Head Woods.
-Or maybe take a kayak trip on the still waters of an Outer Banks sound.
-There are quite a number of kayak outfitters offering everything from trips for the novice to daylong adventures.
+While visiting take the time to explore the other side of the Nags Head Woods.
+Or maybe take a kayak trip on the still waters of an sound.
+There are quite a number of kayak outfitters offering everything from trips for the novice to daylong adventures.—the untamed wonder of Pea Island National Wildlife Refuge or the beauty of a walk through

-The Outer Banks is now reopened, and we’re as excited as our visitors to once again see guests on our beaches, in our stores and restaurants, and staying in our wonderful homes.
+The wonderful homes.is now reopened, and we’re as excited as our visitors to once again see guests on our beaches, in our stores and restaurants, and staying in our

 Even though we’re excited about welcoming everyone back to the Outer Banks, it is important to note that some things are going to be different this year…and hopefully only this year.